Post-Operative Care & Rehabilitation

 - Begin isometric abdominal exercise, working transversalis and oblique muscles

-- Add isometric hip flexors, extensors, abductors, adductors and rotators
+- Add isometric hip exercise of flexors, extensors, abductors, and adductors

 Week 3: Gently ramp up week 2’s exercises